Seizure of Cash at Orlando International Airport MCO

 The amount of cash seized might be compared to the subject’s earnings on his or her last tax return.
 Based on these factors, the agents might decide to seize or confiscate the money for administrative forfeiture.

-You have a right to file a claim and fight the forfeiture even if the agent required you to sign the DHS Form 4607 entitled “Notice of Abandonment of Assent to Forfeiture of Prohibited or Seized Merchandise.”
+You have a right to file a claim and fight the forfeiture even if the agent requires you to sign the DHS Form 4607 entitled “Notice of Abandonment of Assent to Forfeiture of Prohibited or Seized Merchandise.”
 Form 4607 references 19 CFR Part 162 and provides:

 “I hereby abandon all claims to the above-described merchandise, and waive any further rights or proceedings relative to these articles.”